-Behind the bar there are a respectable range of beers on tap including London Pride and Doom.
+Behind the bar, there is a respectable range of beers on tap including London Pride and Doom.
 And, while the wines on offer by the glass are limited, everything I’ve tried so far has been good quality and reasonably priced.
-There are also a substantial range of single malt whiskies (around 20 I think).
+There is also a substantial range of single malt whiskies (around 20 I think).

 Burgers are all priced at £10-11 and there are vegetarian options too.

 We didn’t order dessert – but there is a small selection of dishes on offer including sticky toffee pudding, brownies and a range of ice creams.